jmhodges/justrun/README.md

 =======

-Justrun watches files and directories and will perform the command given it when they change.
+Justrun watches files and directories and will perform the command given it when those files change.
 Unlike similar tools, it will terminate the running command and rerun it if more filesystem events occur.
 This makes it ideal for testing servers.
 (For instance, a web server whose templates you are editing.)

 When a directory is passed in a file path, justrun will watch all files in that directory, but does not recurse into subdirectories.
 A nice trick you can